prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 With all these major factors combined, the internet revolution was almost inevitable.
 Internet & mobile brought many new businesses & entrepreneurs.

-So, we can say, when multiple factors combine, a big wave of growth comes and somehow, if you do catch-up those waves by starting businesses in that area, or by being early employees in those companies, you can make big fortunes, in terms of millions & billions.
+So, we can say, when multiple factors combine, a big wave of growth comes and somehow, if you do catch-up(or ride) those waves by starting businesses in that area, or by being early employees in those companies, you can make big fortunes, in terms of millions & billions.

 If you make a list of companies/products that didn't existed 20 years ago, it will include:
 - iPhone